stadium-software/repeater-datagrid/README.md

 ## Types
 Add two types to make working with the data easier
 1. The "DataGridState" type described below
 2. A type that matches the field in your dataset (example below)

 ### DataGridState Type
-Add a type called "DataGridState" with the properties bwlow.
+Add a type called "DataGridState" with the properties below:
 1. page (any)
 2. pageSize (any)
 3. offset (any)